-1) Primary hypothyroidism, which results from damage to the thyroid gland; it may be caused by:
+1) Primary hypothyroidism, which may be caused by:

 a) Chronic autoimmune thyroiditis (most common cause; also known as Hashimoto thyroiditis) and other types of subacute or acute thyroiditis (painful or painless).

-b) Total or subtotal thyroidectomy (with a possible autoimmune process leading to the damage of the remaining thyroid parenchyma).
+b) Total or subtotal thyroidectomy (with a possible autoimmune process leading to insufficiency of the remaining thyroid parenchyma).

 d) Irradiation of the neck.

-f) Administration of lithium salts (inhibition of T4 and T3 secretion), sodium nitroprusside, phenytoin, some tyrosine kinase inhibitors (eg, sunitinib, sorafenib), interferon alpha, or interleukin 2.
+g) Administration of lithium salts (inhibiting T4 and T3 secretion), phenytoin, some tyrosine kinase inhibitors (eg, sunitinib, sorafenib), interferon alpha, or interleukin 2.

-i) Congenital hypothyroidism (eg, thyroid agenesis, dysgenesis, or defects in hormone synthesis).
+j) Congenital hypothyroidism (eg, thyroid agenesis, dysgenesis, inborn errors of metabolism, or defects in hormone synthesis).

-2) Secondary hypothyroidism, which results from a decrease in or lack of thyroid-stimulating hormone (TSH) (secondary hypothyroidism) or thyrotropin-releasing hormone (TRH) (tertiary hypothyroidism) secretion caused by pituitary or hypothalamic disease, respectively:
+2) Central hypothyroidism, which results from a decrease in or lack of thyroid-stimulating hormone (TSH) (secondary hypothyroidism) or thyrotropin-releasing hormone (TRH) (tertiary hypothyroidism) secretion caused by pituitary or hypothalamic disease, respectively:

 b) Inflammatory or infiltrative conditions.

-c) Vascular, traumatic, or iatrogenic injury (irradiation, neurosurgery procedures).
+c) Vascular, traumatic, or iatrogenic injury (radiation, neurosurgery procedures).

 d) Hemorrhagic necrosis (Sheehan syndrome).